sapphi-red/vitest-github-actions-reporter/README.md

 ![image](https://user-images.githubusercontent.com/49056869/162130129-137511a1-9df4-4431-af88-5626d66f587a.png)

-Thanks to [`jest-github-actions-reporter`](https://github.com/cschleiden/jest-github-actions-reporter) for ideas.
+Thanks to [`jest-github-actions-reporter`](https://github.com/cschleiden/jest-github-actions-reporter) for the ideas.

 ## Install